colquittlab/behavior_controller/README.md

 task specific trials are generated using a trial generator.
 These are defined in the module trial_generators.py.
 Trials are produced as trial blocks, which may be useful for statistical regularity.

 ## Configuration ##
 there is plenty of information on setting up a beaglebone black.
 See: http://beagleboard.org/getting-started to connect the first time using usb from your workstation.

 deploying boc (should be) easy on a debbian beaglebone using the script bonebootstrap.sh:

+This covers the basics.
+Additional security measures may be advisable on institutional networks.

+Once the bbb is online, I typically ssh in and operate and watch the system using screen.
+The deploy script sets up an automatic screen invocation if you like.

 ```
 #!bash